davejacob/mod-blacklist-mail/README.md

 Hint: SQL statements uses the utf-8 charset; if you have a different charset replace utf-8 by your chosen one<br/>
 3. Copy all files from shoproot to your shop root directory<br/>
 Hint: since Modified Shop 2 the admin directory could be renamed<br/>
-If you have modified these files insert after
+If you have modified the files create_user.php and/or create_guest_account.php insert after
 ```php
 $error = false;
 ````